THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-And in some cases, you might stumble upon an idea you love to do and can make a decent amount of money from if you put in the effort.
+And in some cases, you might stumble upon an idea you love to do and can make a decent income if you put in the effort.

-The only word of caution is to start off small.
+The only word of caution is to start small.

-Many people will be tempted to set a goal of $500 a month.
+Many people will want to set a goal of $500 a month.

-I recommend starting out with $50 as this will be challenging for most people.
+I recommend starting with $50, as this will be challenging for most people.

 As you get good at this, increase the amount.

-To make this game easier, I recommend you use Qapital.
+But to make the spare change challenge easier, I recommend you use Qapital.

 It works like this.

-You pick a savings goal, say emergency savings, vacation, or whatever you want.
+You pick a goal, say emergency savings, vacation, or whatever you want.

 Then you link your bank account to Qapital.

-When you spend money, Qapital will round up your purchase to the nearest dollar and transfer that amount to a savings account for you.
+Qapital will round up your purchase to the nearest dollar and transfer that amount to a savings account when you spend money.

-You can also choose to save a set amount, like $1 a month on top of this as well.
+You can also save a set amount, like $1 a month, on top of this.

 They even offer some of the saving challenges I list here as options to boost your savings.

-Whether it is buying Starbucks, smoking cigarettes, staying up late, etc.
+Whether it is buying Starbucks, smoking cigarettes, or staying up late, bad habits cost us financially.

-This type of challenge is a way to “punish” you when you do these things.
+This type of money challenge is a way to “punish” you when you do these things.

-First, pick your vice, then pick an amount you will save when you give in to your vice.
+First, pick your bad habit, then select an amount you will save when you give into it.

-For example, let’s say my vice is drinking soda.
+For example, let’s say my bad habit is drinking soda.
 Every time I drink a soda, I owe myself $5.

-If I drink 8 sodas in a month, I will have $40 in my savings account at month end.
+If I drink eight sodas in a month, I will have $40 in savings at month end.

 The trick here is you have to be accountable to yourself.

-You can easily drink the soda and not punish yourself my making the transfer.
+You can easily drink the soda and not punish yourself by making the transfer.

 Other times you might be busy and tell yourself you will transfer the money later in the day but forget.

-There are ways around this, from always transferring the money right away, to keeping a note in your smartphone when you give in to your vice and when you transfer the money.
+There are ways around this, from always transferring the money right away to keeping a note on your smartphone when you give in and transfer the money.

 But at the end of the day, it is all about being accountable.

-An alternative to this idea is to save the money when you cut the vice out.
+An alternative to this idea is to save the money when you stop the bad habit.

-So if you drink Starbucks and skip it one day, you take the money you would have spent and move it into savings.
+So if you smoke cigarettes and skip buying a pack one day, you take the money you would have spent and move it into savings.

-This is a fun option and it up to you for how you want to play it.
+The weather challenge is a fun option and is up to you how you want to play it.

-You could pick a day of the week, say Friday and whatever the high temperature is in your area that day, you save that amount of money.
+You could pick a day of the week, say Friday, and whatever the high temperature is in your area that day, you save that amount.